-As indicated in this table, the base case scenario shows combined employer and employee contribution rates for SCRS increasing to 27.56 percent pursuant to the schedule required by the 2017 Pension Reform Bill.
-The contribution rates are then expected to level off and begin to decline in 2035 which is an increase of three years as compared to the 2020 analysis.
-The contribution rates are projected to decline to the 10 percent normal cost contribution rate by 2047, which is an increase of five years compared to the 2020 analysis.
+As indicated in this table, the base case scenario shows combined employer and employee contribution rates for SCRS increasing to 27.56 percent pursuant to the schedule required by the 2017Pension Reform Bill.
+The contribution rates are then expected to level off and begin to decline in 2031 2035 which is a decrease an increase of four three-years as compared to the 2021 2020 analysis.
+The contribution rates are projected to decline to the 10 percent normal cost contribution rate by 2041 2047, which is a decrease of an increase offive-six years compared to the 2021 2020 analysis.
 The table indicates that there is some probability that

-&lt;sup>1 The 2017 Pension Reform provides for a yearly employer contribution rate increase each year for SCRS and PORS, but the rate increase for Fiscal Year 2021 was suspended to ease some budgetary strain caused by the COVID-19 economic shutdown.
-As a result, the 2020 Actuarial Valuation provides two different amortization periods each for SCRS and PORS which depend upon whether the General Assembly limits the employer contribution rate increase to the rate provided for 2021 or if it allows the rate to increase to the rate provided for 2022, which would be a two rather than one percent increase.
+1 The 2017 Pension Reform provides for a yearly employer contribution rate increase each year for SCRS and PORS, but the rate increase for Fiscal Year 2021 was suspended to ease some budgetary strain caused by the COVID-19 economic shutdown.
+As a result, the 2020 Actuarial Valuation provides two different amortization periods each for SCRS and PORSwhich depend upon whether the General Assembly limits the employer contribution rate increase to the rate provided for 2021 or if it allows the rate to increase to the rate provided for 2022, which would be a two rather than one percent increase.
 If the 2022 rate goes into effect, then the amortization period for SCRS would be 20.3 years and 18.4 years for PORS.